apache/inlong-website/docs/user_guide/quick_start.md

 [Apache InLong](https://inlong.apache.org)(incubating) overall architecture is as above.
 This component is a one-stop data streaming platform that provides automated, secure, distributed, and efficient data publishing and subscription capabilities to help You can easily build stream-based data applications.

+InLong (应龙) is a divine beast in Chinese mythology who guides river into the sea, it is regarded as a metaphor of the InLong system for reporting streams of data.

-InLong (Yinglong) was originally built in Tencent and has served online business for more than 8 years.
+InLong was originally built in Tencent and has served online business for more than 8 years.
 It supports massive data (over 40 trillion pieces of data per day) report services under big data scenarios.
 The entire platform integrates 5 modules including data collection, aggregation, caching, sorting and management modules.
 Through this system, the business only needs to provide data sources, data service quality, data landing clusters and data landing formats, that is, data can be continuous Push data from the source cluster to the target cluster, which greatly meets the data reporting service requirements in the business big data scenario.

 ## Compile